my affiliate links and make a purchase. To learn more, click here. Thank you for supporting Reroute Lifestyle!

 Right now you’re on Cloud 9 daydreaming about quitting your job.
 You’re reading countless stories about others who managed to leave their careers to work for themselves or travel abroad – or even better, run their business whilst they travel the world.

 You dream of working from home and on your own terms.

-But there are a million questions going through your head:
+But you have a million questions running through your head:

 - Can I do this?

-- Am I financially prepared to quit my job?
+- Am I financially prepared to do this?

-- …and, can I travel the world whilst I do it?
+- Can I travel the world whilst working?

 Maybe you’ve read a horror story about someone who’s quit their job with no idea how to bring in income.
 They do something like move abroad and, with no idea how they’ll make money, they run their savings dry.